-I have also published more than 30 articles and essays in such journals as: Paragraph, Textual Practice, The Yearbook of English Studies, The Journal of Cultural Research, Comparative Critical Studies, English Studies, Literature and Theology and Theology & Sexuality.
+I have also published articles and essays in such journals as: Paragraph, Textual Practice, The Yearbook of English Studies, The Journal of Cultural Research, Comparative Critical Studies, English Studies, Literature and Theology and Theology & Sexuality.
 As well as my own work, I have co-edited 4 collections of essays including most recently two volumes on the messianic in contemporary philosophy entitled The Politics to Come: Power, Modernity and the Messianic and The Messianic Now: Religion, Politics, Culture.
 In 2010, I was Co-Investigator alongside Lindsey Moore and Abir Hamdar for the AHRC/ESRC Religion and Society research project on Islamism in Arab Fiction and Film.
 This 1-year project attracted funding of £97,408 to investigate the representation of Islamism in Arabic literary and filmic texts between 1947 and the present.

-Finally, my next project is a new book on literature, biopolitics and political theology which is provisionally entitled Unbearable Life.
+Finally, my next project is a new book on literature, biopolitics and political theology which is provisionally entitled Unbearable Life: Essays on Nihilopolitics.
 This work will seek to articulate a new biopolitical category called 'unbearable life' - life which does not have to be killed because it is not recognised as ever having lived in the first place - via readings of Augustine of Hippo, William Shakespeare, Thomas Hobbes, Maximilien Robespierre, Carl Schmitt and Giorgio Agamben.

 Originary Technicity: The Theory of Technology from Marx to Derrida (London: Palgrave Macmillan, 2011), pp. viii +202.